rocky-linux/documentation/docs/books/nvchad/install_nvim.md

     make install
     ```

-    Because this command is going to modify the filesystem, it needs to be run as the superuser, either with `sudo`, or directly by the root user.
+    Because this command will modify the filesystem, it must run as the superuser, either with `sudo` or directly by the root user.

     Once the installation is finished, we can verify that everything went well by checking the path to Neovim: